 9.6 New Employee Orientation

-A. When the Employer provides a formal new employee orientation program, the Union will be given an opportunity to have a union representative speak to the new employees being oriented for not more than thirty (30) minutes to provide information about the Union and this Agreement.
+A. When the Employer provides a formal or informal new employee orientation program, the Union will be given an opportunity to have a union representative speak to the new employees being oriented for not more than thirty (30) minutes to provide information about the Union and this Agreement.
+The Union will be notified at least two (2) days in advance of orientation meetings involving new bargaining unit employees.
+The Employer will provide the Union with the employee’s name, job classification, work location and hire date.

-B. When the Employer provides an informal new employee orientation, the Union will be given an opportunity to have a union representative speak to the new employees being oriented for not more than fifteen (15) minutes to provide information about the Union and this Agreement.
+B.

-C. When the Employer provides new employee orientation on-line, the Employer agrees to provide each new employee with an orientation package provided by the Union.
+When the Employer provides new employee orientation on-line, the Employer agrees to provide each new employee with an orientation package provided by the Union to provide information about the Union and the Master Agreement.